Hxueit/Devil-Connection-Screenshot-Tool/README.md

 - To edit collapsed fields (`record`, `_tap_effect`, `initialVars`, etc.), first check “Unfold All / Expand Horizontally”

 #### Variable Name Display

 - When "Show Variable Names" is checked, the actual variable path (e.g., `memory.name`, `endings`, etc.) is shown next to each item, making it easy to locate values in the save file

 #### Change Notifications (Toast)

 - When the `DevilConnection_sf.sav` save file is modified externally, notifications are automatically displayed
 - Shows real-time change details (variable names and value changes)
+- Changes to the `record` and `initialVars` variable are excluded by default.
+(You can enable those in the 'Others' tab, however it may cause performance issues.)

+### Screenshot Management Tab

+#### Drag & Drop Reordering

+- Click and drag list items to change order (the in-game gallery will reflect the new order)
+- An arrow indicator shows which file is being moved during drag

+#### Batch Export

+- All selected images will be packed into a single ZIP file

-### Q: Why is there no feature to read/edit the `DevilConnection_tyrano_data.sav` save file?
+### Q: Why is there no feature to directly read/edit the `DevilConnection_tyrano_data.sav` save file?

-- A: This save file is generally too large for the current tkinter architecture to handle.
-If you need to edit it, you can manually URL decode it.
+- A: I plan to add this feature in a future update.
+For now, I have added a button to decode export/encode import the `tyrano.sav`, so you can use that to handle the file manually.

 ### Q: What is this tool actually useful for?

 A: It doesn't have huge practical value.
 The most useful parts are probably quickly checking sticker counts and NEO value, and easily importing/exporting gallery screenshots.
-You can also import an image, edit it in-game, then extract it again—just for fun.

 ## Important Notes

 - The tool directly modifies the game's screenshot save files and the main save file.
 If you're worried, please **back up** the entire `_storage` folder first
 - Reordering changes the actual display order in the in-game gallery
 - ⚠️ Deletion permanently removes both the file and its index entry — it cannot be undone
 - ⚠️ Be careful when editing the save file.
 Invalid JSON, deleted required fields, etc., can make the save unreadable and break the game.
 Only edit when you know what you are doing, and always make a backup before editing.
 - This tool is completely unofficial and has no affiliation with the developers of 《でびるコネクショん》.
-It only fetches/edits locally stored save and screenshot files; does not modifies core game files.
+It only fetches/edits locally stored save and screenshot files; does not modify core game files.
+If the developers have any issues with it, please let me know via GitHub Issues, and I will handle it immediately.

 ## License

 MIT License

 ## Contributions

 This was written in spare time and works fine in my own testing, but there may be edge cases.
 Issues and pull requests are very welcome!

 </details>